 Once you reach Tirana, you will head out on a walking tour to explore this fascinating city.
 Tirana is a true mixture of influences, from classic roman architecture, and opulent mosques to communist architecture that often borders on brutalism.
 You will walk through the enormous Skanderbeg Square, pass the brutalist Tirana Pyramid, and the Roman Fortress of Justinian.
 You will also take some time to relax in the Parku i Madh – the Grad Park of Tirana.

 Tirana city center

 We all know that feeling of becoming completely drained while traveling.
-You want to go out to explore, and you’re desperate not to miss anything, but even your curiosity doesn’t quite measure up with your tiredness.
-We will try our best to find the right balance between exploration and relaxation throughout our Balkan tour, but after two weeks we’ll all be in need of a chill day.
-And where better to chill but on a beach?
+You want to go out to explore, and you’re desperate not to miss anything, but even your curiosity doesn’t quite measure up with your weariness.
+We will try our best to find the right balance between exploration and relaxation throughout our Balkan tour, but after two weeks you will definitely be in need of a chill day.
+And where better to chill than on a beach?
 Durres Beach, to be exact.
-We will spend the day lounging on the sandy Albanian shore and recharging our batteries for our final two days of travel.
+You will spend the day lounging on the sandy Albanian shore and recharging your batteries for the final two days of travel.